This NASA image of the day comes from the Cassini Spacecraft and shows Saturn’s hexagonal polar jet stream.

 Saturn’s hexagonal polar jet stream is the shining feature of almost every view of the north polar region of Saturn.
 The region, in shadow for the first part of the Cassini mission, now enjoys full sunlight, which enables Cassini astronomers to directly image it in reflected light.

 Although the sunlight falling on the north pole of Saturn is enough to allow us to image and study the region, it does not provide much warmth.
 In addition to being low in the sky (just like summer at Earth’s poles), the sun is nearly ten times as distant from Saturn as from Earth.
-This results in the sunlight being only about 1 percent as intense as at our planet.
+This results in the sunlight being only about 1 percent as intense as on our planet.